 ILR number: Click or tap here to enter text.
 Employer: Click or tap here to enter text.
-Standard name: Standard name: Agriculture or Horticulture Professional Adviser Standard code: ST0761 Please tick (✓) We confirm that the evidence submitted within the portfolio is the apprentice's own work We understand that results may be invalidated if evidence has been submitted that does not belong to the apprentice which has not been clearly acknowledged We confirm the evidence submitted within the portfolio was created by the apprentice pre-gateway during their apprenticeship We confirm the evidence submitted within the portfolio is valid and meets the requirements of the apprenticeship assessment plan Apprentice signature: Click or tap here to enter text.
+Standard name: Agriculture or Horticulture Professional Advis ser Standard code: ST0761 Please tick (✓) We confirm that the evidence own work We confirm that the evidence submitted within the portfolio is the apprentice's We understand that results may be invalidated if evidence has been submitted that does not belong to the apprentice which has not been clearly acknowledged We confirm the evidence submitted within the portfolio was created by the apprentice pre-gateway during their apprenticeship We confirm the evidence submitted within the portfolio is valid and meets the requirements of the apprenticeship assessment plan Apprentice signature: Click or tap here to enter text.
 Employer signature: Click or tap here to enter text.
-Date: Click or tap to enter a date.
+Oate: Click or tap to enter a date.